-In order to remove the en-route IFP dependencies on DTY DVOR, NATS developed four separate options on how best to adapt the UK airspace in support of this.
+In order to remove the en-route IFP dependencies from the DET and LAM DVORs, NATS developed four separate design options on how best to adapt the UK airspace in support of this.
 These are known as Option 0 (do nothing), Option 1, Option 2 and Option 3.
-They are also summarised in the Stage 2 Gateway document (Ref 3).
+The design options are described fully in the Stage 2 Gateway document ^(Ref 3).

-The first considered option, of doing nothing, would retain all the current STARs and Holds unchanged from today's AIP definition.
+The first considered option (Option 0), of doing nothing, would retain all the current STARs and Holds unchanged from today's AIP definition.
 Options 1, 2 and 3 involve making changes to today's AIP definition.
+The Options are:
-The Options are: Option 1: Using CAA policies, replicate STARs/Holds using RNAV, exactly as defined in the AIP without considering any practicalities.

-Option 2: Examine the use of existing STARs and Holds from a practical point of view, re-evaluate how they are used and how the network may be improved by rationalising/ truncating/ replicating them in a considered manner.

-Option 3: Remove all existing STARs and Holds that refer to, or use, DTY DVOR.
+- Option 1: Using CAA policies, replicate STARs/Holds using RNAV, exactly as defined in the AIP without considering any practicalities. - Option 2: Examine the use of existing STARs and Holds from a practical point of view, re-evaluate how they are used and how the network may be improved by rationalising/ truncating/ replicating them in a considered manner. - Option 3: Remove all existing STARs and Holds that refer to, or use, the DET or LAM DVOR.